TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 participant's games (see the [Simulation](/Simulation) page for details).

+This value is only used if

+Only used if:
+- <a class="param-link" href="#general-display-followers">
+      General > UI Settings > Display Followers
+  </a> is true.

 <h6 id="sources-initial-credibility"><span class="param-name">Initial Credibility</span></h6>
 This optional value lets you set an exact initial